 You want to start playing the violin, great!
-Now, all that’s left to do is grab your bow and play away!
+Now, all that’s left to do is grab your bow and play!
 But, wait.
-How do you actually hold a violin bow properly?
+How do you properly hold a violin bow?

 If you want to become better at playing the violin, you need to start with perfecting the basics.
 The correct bow hold will instantly improve your playing, and prevent your hand, wrist and fingers from feeling stiff and painful after practice.

-Read on to take the next step in your violin journey find out how to hold a violin bow in the right way!
+Read on to take the next step in your violin journey and find out how to hold a violin bow the right way!

 How to Hold a Violin Bow